gerritdewitt/Useful-Scripts/config-profiles/Desktop-Pictures/ReadMe.md

       - Your organization's display name (example: *Some State University*)
       - A profile display name (example: *Managed Desktop Picture*)
       - A profile description (example: *From the IT Department*)
+   * The name of the configuration profile created is *Configuration_Desktop_Picture_Managed.mobileconfig*.

 ## Creating Managed Desktop Pictures ##
 1. Convert your desktop picture to PNG format if required.
 Use Preview, Photoshop, sips, etc. to convert it.  (macOS supports various image formats, but for the sake of simplicity, we chose to fix the format to PNG and the installed path to */Library/Desktop Pictures/Managed Desktop Picture.png*.)